Harrison Bader Player Props: Yankees vs. Rangers

-The New York Yankees, including Harrison Bader (.176 on-base percentage in past 10 games, 95 points below season-long percentage), battle starter Jon Gray and the Texas Rangers at Yankee Stadium, Saturday at 4:05 PM ET.
+Harrison Bader -- with an on-base percentage of .206 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the New York Yankees against the Texas Rangers, with Nathan Eovaldi on the mound, on June 25 at 1:35 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-4) against the Rangers.

 Harrison Bader Game Info & Props vs. the Rangers